What is a Creditors Voluntary Liquidation or CVL? - Definition of Insolvency - Other Options

 Creditors Voluntary Liquidation or CVL

-A Creditors Voluntary Liquidation or CVL is commenced by you as the director or shareholder of your company when your company is insolvent.
+So what is a Creditors Voluntary Liquidation or CVL?
+A Creditors Voluntary Liquidation or CVL is an insolvency process commenced by you as the director or shareholder of your company when your company is insolvent.
 This type of Company Liquidation is not commenced by your company's creditors.

 If you think that your company is insolvent then you might need to read the legal definition of the word "insolvent" as several duties fall on you as a director if your company is insolvent (in the strict legal sense of that word).
 The definition of "insolvency" or more correctly the phrase "inability to pay debts" is found in Section 123 of The Insolvency Act 1986.
 In general terms an insolvent company is one that cannot pay its debts as they fall due or its liabilities exceed its assets.